-How long a flag will last is impossible to predict, as it is entirely dependent on the weather and how long the flag is flown for.
+How long any flag will last is impossible to predict, as it is entirely dependent on the weather and how long the flag is flown for.
 Even our best quality flags will fade over time and all flags will eventually be ripped to shreds.
 The strongest flag cannot survive for very long if it is flown in very high winds.
-Wear and tear does not constitute a fault in the flag and accordingly we cannot guarantee the lifespan of any flag.
+With this in mind wear and tear does not constitute a fault in the flag and accordingly we cannot guarantee the lifespan of any flag.

 How can I get most out of my flag?

 To reduce wear consider the traditional method of flying a flag.

 - Raise it at sun rise and lower it at 8pm or sunset.

 - Lower and remove the flag completely in high winds.
 Under no circumstances should a flag be flown in winds above 35km/h.

 - If the flag looking a little jaded then give it a wash.
 You can machine-wash our hand sewn and quality printed polyester flags at 40 degrees with normal detergents.
 Do not use soda, bleach, or stain removers.*

 - Hang the flag to drip dry thoroughly before packing away.

 - Store in a dry, well ventilated place.

 - Check for signs of wear and make minor repairs as needed.
 If fraying consider trimming and re-hemming.